The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: Implications

 \subsection{Mutually Inclined Systems}

-The fact that mutual inclination eliminates this degeneracy (see \S \ref{sec:minc_degen}) is fortuitous, given that the mutual inclination is also of paramount dynamical interest.
+The fact that mutual inclination can eliminate this degeneracy (see \S \ref{sec:minc_degen} and Figure~\ref{fig:inclined}) is perhaps fortuitous, given that the mutual inclination is also of paramount dynamical interest.
 Planets are expected to form in circular well-aligned orbits, as planet-disk interactions will damp out any eccentricity or inclination excursions \citep{cresswell2007evolution}.
 Hence, both eccentric planets and mutually inclined planets \citep[e.g.][]{xuan2020mutual,an2025significant,bgagliuffi2025jwst} may be signals of dynamically hot histories.
 However, the inferred evolutionary pathways differ for an isolated eccentric planet versus a system containing two misaligned planets.
 Below, we summarize the dynamical histories predicted by several mechanisms considered especially influential in sculpting exoplanetary architectures.

 \begin{itemize} \item Planet-planet scattering \citep{chatterjee_2008,juric2008dynamical,nagasawa2008scattering,ford2008,petrovich2014scattering,anderson2020insitu,marzari2025planet,lu2025hatp11} involves violent gravitational interactions induced by close encounters between pairs of planets, and can generate both significant eccentricity and inclination. \cite{raymond2008mmrs} showed that while mean motion resonances are not the typical outcome of planet-planet scattering, this outcome does occur with appreciable frequency.
-They opine
+They state

 \begin{quote} ``Thus, scattering is likely to be responsible for systems past 1 AU with 2:1 or 3:2 resonant planets and a more massive outer planet." \end{quote}